Reviews You Can Rely On

 window air conditioner - smaller, lighter air conditioners are usually the easiest to lift...

 Smaller, lighter air conditioners are usually the easiest to lift into place and install in most windows, letting our lead tester install them without assistance in our test window.
+Credit: Brian Walker

 This 8K BTU Black+Decker BD08WT6 was a pretty straightforward, typical install for our lead tester.
+Credit: Austin Palmer

 It took our experienced lead tester about 30 minutes to install the LG Smart LW1022FVSM, but he recommends you read the instructions carefully on this one before doing the install, primarily to make a decision around using or not using some adhesive foam insulation, which you may not want to use if you plan on storing your AC elsewhere part of each year.
+Credit: Austin Palmer

 How to Choose a Window Air Conditioner

-Calculating the square footage of the room you want to cool is the most important step.
-If you have a large, open living area that's 450 square feet with open halls, a small air conditioner rated for 250 square feet is simply underpowered for the job.
-In some cases, it might pay off to go with a slightly larger air conditioner that you run less often or operate at lower modes, essentially letting you tap extra power on only the hottest days.
+Calculating the square footage of the room you want to cool is the first step.
+If you have a large, open living area that's 450 square feet with open halls, a small air conditioner rated for 250 square feet will simply not provide enough power for the job.
+In this case, it would be beneficial to opt for a slightly larger air conditioner that you run less often or operate at lower modes, essentially allowing you to tap into extra power only on the hottest days.
 Of course, you'll also need to measure your window opening to ensure that it is large enough to fit the AC you choose.
+If you only need to cool your bedroom or office, then a smaller AC will work just fine.

-Smaller air conditioners and more feature-rich modern air conditioners with inverters and variable-speed compressors tend to consume less electricity.
-Sometimes, you can spend a bit more for a more energy-efficient model that will pay off over time through reduced electricity usage.
+Smaller air conditioners and more feature-rich modern air conditioners with timers, inverters and variable-speed compressors tend to consume less electricity.
+If your schedule isn't easily predictable from week to week, WiFi-enabled air conditioners let you turn them on before you arrive home or turn them off when you realize you'll be staying out longer than expected.
+Sometimes, you can spend a bit more for a more energy-efficient model that will pay off economically and ecologically over time through reduced electricity usage.
 This calculation could be particularly important if you live in an area that has high electricity utility costs.

 The convenience factor will depend very much on the location of your window.
-If it's in a place that is difficult to reach because furniture is in the way, definitely get a model with a remote control.
-The same advice goes for any AC in a bedroom window — you'll like the ability to kick it on or turn it off in the middle of the night from your bed.
-Sleep is important, and if you can get back to sleep faster, it could be a game changer for you.
-If your schedule isn't easily predictable week-to-week, WiFi-enabled air conditioners let you turn them on before you arrive home or turn them off when you realize you'll be staying out longer than expected.
+If it's in a hard-to-reach place because furniture is in the way, definitely get a model with a remote control.
+The same advice goes for any AC in a bedroom window — you'll appreciate the ability to kick it on or off in the middle of the night from your bed.
+Sleep is important, and if you can get back to sleep faster, it could be a game-changer for you.

 window air conditioner - in our experience, most wifi apps were only slightly more convenient...

 In our experience, most WiFi apps were only slightly more convenient than most remote controls.
 The key convenience feature is the ability to start, stop, adjust or schedule your air conditioner when you're not home.
+Credit: Natalie Kafader

 Conclusion

-We hope our extensive research, product selection, testing, and evaluations of the top window air conditioner units available today, as well as our process for identifying award-winning models, will help you find the perfect unit for your needs.
+We hope our extensive research, product selection, testing, and evaluation of the top window air conditioners available today, as well as our process for identifying award-winning models, will help you find the perfect unit for your needs.
 If you are interested in a guide on how to select a unit, then please take a look at our Buying Advice article.
 Or perhaps you aren't sold on a window unit and are looking at other cooling options.
 In that case, you may be interested in our comprehensive review of the best portable air conditioner units on the market today.

 Austin Palmer, Benjamin Hickok and Chris Maxcer